wikimedia/mediawiki-tools-scap/README.rst

          ««_/  «_/ jgs/bd808               /_/

-**Scap** ("sync-common-all-php) is the deployment script used by Wikimedia Foundation to publish code and configuration on production web servers.
+**Scap** is the deployment script used by Wikimedia Foundation to publish code and configuration on production web servers.

 Reporting Issues